-Academic Strand, including subject-area and methods coursework. academics for all pathways explore urban teaching and schools through philospohy, sociology, psychology, history, and public policy.
-Elementary cancicates' year-long assignment to develop a teacher study, a school study and a child study is informed by an internship in a home classroom.
+- Academic Strand, including subject-area and methods coursework. academics for all pathways explore urban teaching and schools through philospohy, sociology, psychology, history, and public policy.
+Elementary cancicates' year-long assignment to develop a teacher study, a school study and a child study is informed by an internship in a home-base classroom.

-Fieldwork Strand.
-As a cohort, candidates are guided through up to twelve observations at a variety of Chicago Public Schools.
-They learn how to become careful observers of schools and classrooms, teachers and teaching styles, students and learning styles, and curriculum in practice.
+- Fieldwork Strand.
+As a cohort, candidates are guided through up to twelve observations at a variety of Chicago Public Schools and Chicago Charter Schools.
+Candidates learn how to become careful observers of schools and classrooms, administration and leadership styles, teachers and teaching styles, students and learning styles, and curriculum in practice.
 During this strand, candidates are exposed to Chicago-specific indicators of effective schools, leadership, professional communities, and relationships with parents.
 So that candidates can see and contrast a range of sites and school cultures, they visit nearby neighborhood and charter schools on the city’s South and West Sides and public schools in affluent suburbs.

 - Tutoring Strand.
 Candidates tutor three students twice a week, in an afterschool program on a campus of the University of Chicago Charter School.
 They document their decision making in every lesson, and regularly share video of their sessions with peers and instructors to receive feedback and guidance.